contributte/messenger/.docs/README.md

         # inMemory: Symfony\Component\Messenger\Transport\InMemoryTransportFactory
         # inMemory: @customMemoryTransportFactory

+    # Defines global failure transport.
+Default is none.
-    # after retrying, messages will be sent to the "failed" transport
+    # - After retrying, messages will be sent to the "failed" transport.
-    # by default if no "failureTransport" is configured inside a transport
+    # - By default if no "failureTransport" is configured inside a transport global will be used.
     failureTransport: failed

+    # Define transports (async or sync)
     transport:

+        # Redis (async) transport
         redis:
             dsn: "redis://localhost?dbIndex=1"
             options: []
             serializer: default
             failureTransport: db

-        # since no failed transport is configured, the one used will be
-        # the global "failureTransport" set
+        # Doctrine (async) transport
+        db:
+            dsn: doctrine://postgres:password@localhost:5432
+            # to disable retry
+            retryStrategy: null

+        # Sync transport
+        sync:
+            dsn: sync://

+        # In memory (sync) transport
         memory:
             dsn: in-memory://
             serializer: @customSerializer

+            # Since no failed transport is configured, the one used will be the global "failureTransport" set
+            # failureTransport: db

-             # default configuration
+            # Retry configuration.
             retryStrategy:
                 maxRetries: 3
                 # milliseconds delay